BrickBot/BrickBot.github.io/Firmware/index.md

 ## Lego Firmware Files
 * firm0309 – Original version that shipped with RIS 1.0 and 1.5
-* firm0328 – Updated version that shipped with RIS 2.0
+* firm0328 – Updated version that shipped with RIS 2.0 and included with SDK 2.5
 * firm0332 – Released as part of the LEGO Education Robotics sets

 ## Dick Swan Firmware